-What is an SPF record?
+What is an SPF Record?

 An SPF record is simply a DNS record of the TXT type.
 Your hosting provider can simply add this record for you, but most have interfaces which make this pretty simple to do yourself.
 See some links below to SPF record tutorials provided by some popular hosting providers.

-Adding an SPF record to DNS
+Adding an SPF Record to Your Website's DNS

 If you already have an SPF record published, you would just add: